Add To Favorites

 Hear, read, write, draw and talk about scientist and inventor Thomas Alva Edison.

-Research the outstanding genius of Thomas Alva Edison and the more than 1000 inventions he patented.
+Share a read aloud with students, such as David A. Adler's A Picture Book of Thomas Alva Edison, or students may read this independently.
+Invite students to further investigate the outstanding genius of Thomas Alva Edison and the more than 1000 inventions he patented.
 Compile a class list of some of the more important inventions.
 How does his ingenuity affect your life?

 Cut white construction paper into a wide arc with a straight top and rounded bottom (a wide lamp shade shape) with Crayola Scissors.

 Students decorate the lamp shade with crayon.
 Vary the pressure on the crayon to create lighter or deeper colors in the design.

 Attach the lamp shade to the light bulb picture with a line of Crayola School Glue on each side, ballooning the lamp shade out for a three-dimensional effect.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step